bocchino/ParAbs/README.md

 License
 -------

-This software is free for general use, provided that attribution is maintained (citing this repository is sufficient).
+This software and the accompanying documentation are free for general use, provided that attribution is maintained (citing this repository is sufficient).

 This software is provided with absolutely no warranty of any kind.
 It is a research prototype and is undergoing active development.